($991) Cost to ship a car from Phoenix, AZ to Tacoma, WA

 The time of the year

-The time of year and weather conditions in Phoenix and Tacoma play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Phoenix and Tacoma can impact car shipping prices.

 The climate is unlikely to affect your move but summers in Phoenix are unsurprisingly very hot with daily averages over 100° F. You should take this into consideration because moving often requires spending many hours outdoors.
 You should also be sure that air conditioning is set up in your new home before move day, especially if you're moving in the summer.